Have you ever found yourself saying, “I’m getting bored with my own elevator speech. I feel like I’m putting everyone to sleep … even me.”

-My own intro to the elevator speech was the Basic Option 1: “You know how stressed-out people get when they are changing careers?
+My own introduction to the elevator speech was the Basic Option 1: “You know how stressed-out people get when they are changing careers?
 Well, I have a three-step system …”

 As a copywriter, I get tempted to add an edge to these openings.
 We could suggest something like, “I work with corporate executives who are one step away from a career meltdown, but want to stay employed while they … ”